-Thanks to Uber, you don't have to have a fleet of taxis to become a driver.
+Thanks to the on-demand economy, you don't have to have any special skills to become a driver.
 You can make money driving your own vehicle and meet some interesting people to boot!
-You can put $25 worth of gas in your tank, and you're ready to get started, learn how much you can make as an Uber Driver here!
+You can put $25 worth of gas in your tank, and you're ready to get started, learn how much you can make as a DoorDash delivery driver here!

 6. Clean Houses

 If you don't mind a little housework, you can start a housecleaning side gig with only a $25 investment in cleaning supplies.
 Some people will even provide them, but most prefer you bring your own.

 There is a staggering number of elderly people who need help in their daily living situations, with everything from personal grooming and household upkeep, to running errands and cooking.
 Although there are many agencies where you can work if you'd like this to be your full-time job, you can also offer this service yourself as a part-time gig and only take as many clients and hours as you want.
 Startup cost: Nothing, unless you choose to spend money advertising your service.